MicrosoftDocs/azure-devops-docs/docs/repos/git/pull-requests.md

    - **Complete**: Complete the PR now, and merge the changes to the target branch.
    - **Set auto-complete**: Configure the PR to complete and merge once it meets all required branch policies.
-   - **Mark as draft**: Return the PR to draft status and reset all votes.
+   - **Mark as draft**: Return the PR to draft status and remove all votes.
    - **Abandon**: Close the PR without merging the changes.

    ![Screenshot that shows the Complete button options for the PR.](./media/pull-requests/complete-pr-options.png)